Visiting a new church can be very intimidating especially if you don't know what to expect.

 The Worship is Simple and Biblical

-We truly hope that you will be impressed by the simplicity of our services.
+We truly hope that you will be impressed by the simplicity, yet spirit of love in our services.
 They are designed to draw you closer to God and provide an atmosphere which will allow you to worship God in reverence and joy according to His will- (John 4:24).

 Since all we do is governed by the Word of God, you will find us observing only those things contained in it.
 We do our best to follow the early church of the Bible in everything that we do.
 In our worship service you will find the following activities occurring each week: